Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Method

-There may seem that there could be redundancy between \textit{Therapeutic use} and \textit{Decrease Disease} classes, or between \textit{Cause} and \textit{Increase Disease} classes.
-However, \textit{Therapeutic use} and \textit{Cause} indicate relationships where disease is indication or counter indication for given drug.
-Increase and Decrease disease may refer to any finding that given drug improved or worsened the state of disease, and therefore is a weaker relationship.
-The weakest relationship is \textit{Effect on}, because, in this case, only the fact that there is some effect of drug to disease is know, without any additional details (e.g. whether it improves disease or makes it worse).
+It may seem that there is redundancy between \textit{Therapeutic use} and \textit{Decrease Disease} classes, or between \textit{Cause} and \textit{Increase Disease} classes.
+However, \textit{Therapeutic use} and \textit{Cause} indicate relationships where the disease is an indication or counter indication for a given drug.
+Increase and Decrease disease may refer to any finding that a given drug improved or worsened the state of disease, and therefore is a weaker relationship.
+The weakest relationship is \textit{Effect on}, because, in this case, only the fact that there is some effect of a drug on disease is known, without any additional details (e.g. whether it improves disease or makes it worse).

-Chemical compound can be a biomarker for some diseases.
-In medicine and drug discovery, it is important to have a picture of biomarkers and therefore it is included in the model.
+The chemical compound can be a biomarker for some diseases.
+In medicine and drug discovery, it is important to have a picture of biomarkers, and therefore it is included in the model.